What coaches and experts are saying

-Yes and have also successfully recruited them to attend their schools.
+Yes and they have also successfully recruited them to their schools.
+(See previous years recruits).
 Over the last ten years coaches have accessed the Golf & Academic Resume database more than 10,000 times.
 This means nearly 100 times a month so that, on average, every day there are at least three coaches looking at resumes here on the Junior Golf Scoreboard.
 Click here to see a list of Resume users who signed to play college golf.

 What schools are using the Golf & Academic Resumes service?